So this is not actually a picture of ME, but I wanted something that somewhat illustrated how I felt. |

 Side note: I just discovered I never wrote about the fact that we have a diagnosis for him now, preventative medication, medication to take at the onset of symptoms, and his three year long medical mystery has been solved!
 Guess that will be a post for another day.

-the real ER is NOTHING like this ER.
+I am always disappointed to discover the real ER is NOTHING like this ER. |

 Lo and behold, I was correct, and after taking my medicine and inhaler, I went to sleep sitting up on the couch, resting my forehead on the back of the couch because coughing was making my head hurt.
 I woke up around three in the morning coughing and gasping for air.
 I walked upstairs to get my medicine but the sound of me trying to breath woke DH, who insisted we head to the ER.
 He called his parents to come over and stay with the kids, and as soon as they got here, we took off.